invae/oscp_field_manual/docs/windows/win_facts.md

 ```
 > explanation of above
 ```
 LM is no longer used but is often required for interacting with services; Anything can be put here!
+So long as its a valid hash
 ```

 ## default windows encoding